-‘I can’t sleep at night’: London Met student asked to repay £18,000 over funding error
+‘I can’t sleep at night’: London Met student asked to repay £18,000 over loan error

-A London Metropolitan student is having to repay £18,000 after being issued a university maintenance loan in error.
+A London Metropolitan student was asked to repay £18,000 after being issued a university maintenance loan in error.

-Vlad Loran, a second year business management student, studies at the weekend whilst working full time during the week as a logistics manager.
+Vlad Iordan, a second year business management student, studies at the weekend whilst working full time during the week as a logistics manager.

 Speaking to Sky News, the 32-year-old explained that he was given £17,739.78 over two years but received an email on 23rd March telling him his final payment had been blocked and that he will have to pay all the money back.

-The issue is said to have been caused by universities incorrectly categorising distance learning courses as full time courses.
+According to the Department for Education, the issue is said to have been caused by universities incorrectly categorising distance learning courses as full-time courses.
+However, many implicated universities reject this claim.

 Around 22,ooo other UK university students are believed to have been given maintenance loans and grants they weren’t eligible for due to this error.